nayere6342/sep11-freedom-project/tool/learning-log.md

 	* This is due to the fact that I can get a better understanding of what my tool can do.

+# Section #9:

+### Main Content:

+### Content Process:

+### **_Challenges / Takeaways:_**

+* Another challenge I faced was that I didn't tinker enough while working on kaboom.js entry.

+	* because I keep getting errors, crashes, and plain issues.

+ 	* This was before I started researching things about kaboom.js.

+* One other takeaway I had from this learning log was that I need better time management skills in this space.

+	* As in not doing everything last minute...

+* One takeaway I have was that I need to tinker more with my tool.

+	* This is due to the fact that I can get a better understanding of what my tool can do.